 Although it may look and/or feel gross, cervical mucus is totally natural.
 It is made up of mucus molecules, water, proteins, and other biochemical compounds (i.e. sodium and potassium).

 Why is cervical mucus so important?

-The quality of your cervical mucus is a strong indicator of fertility, or your ability to get pregnant.
-Essentially, the way cervical mucus looks and feels can help you determine when you are ovulating, or when an egg is being released.
+The quality of your cervical mucus is a strong indicator of fertility, or your ability to get pregnant at the moment.
+Essentially, the way cervical mucus looks and feels each time you wipe can help you determine when you are ovulating, or when an egg is being released.

 If you are trying to prevent pregnancy, paying more attention to what is in your underwear and on your toilet paper could be quite useful; the fluid released can serve as a sign that you might want to avoid sex or make sure you are covered via contraception that day.

 To check your cervical mucus and where you are in your ovulation cycle, you must first take an up close look.
 If you feel comfortable getting up close and personal with your vagina, do the following: